A Toroidal Maxwell-Cremona-Delaunay Correspondence: Introduction

 Our weighted Delaunay graphs are (the duals of) \emph{power diagrams} \cite{a-pdpaa-87,ai-gravd-88} or \emph{Laguerre-Voronoi diagrams}~\cite{iim-vdlga-85} in the intrinsic metric of the flat torus.
 Toroidal Delaunay triangulations are commonly used to generate finite-element meshes for simulations with periodic boundary conditions, and several efficient algorithms for constructing these triangulations are known \cite{mr-vdo-97,gm-cgs-01,ct-dtced-16,btv-dtosl-16}.
 Building on earlier work of Rivin \cite{r-esssh-94} and Indermitte \etal~\cite{iltc-vdpfs-01}, Bobenko and Springborn \cite{bs-dloss-07} proved that on any piecewise-linear surface, intrinsic Delaunay triangulations can be constructed by an intrinsic incremental flipping algorithm, mirroring the classical planar algorithm of Lawson \cite{l-tt-72}; their analysis extends easily to intrinsic weighted Delaunay graphs.
 Weighted Delaunay complexes are also known as \emph{regular} or \emph{coherent} subdivisions \cite{z-lp-95,drs-tsaa-10}.

 Finally, equilibrium and reciprocal embeddings are closely related to the celebrated Koebe-Andreev circle-packing theorem: Every planar graph is the contact graph of a set of interior-disjoint circular disks \cite{k-kka-36,a-cpls-70,a-cpfvl-70}; see Felsner and Rote \cite{fr-pdcpr-18} for a simple proof, based in part on earlier work of Brightwell and Scheinerman \cite{bs-rpg-93} and Mohar \cite{m-ptcpa-93}.
-The circle-packing theorem has been generalized to higher-genus surfaces by Colin de Verdière \cite{c-eccdm-89,c-pvpec-91} and Mohar \cite{m-cpmec-97,m-cpmpt-97}.
-In particular, Mohar proves that any well-connected graph $G$ on the torus is \emph{homotopic} to an essentially unique circle packing \emph{for a unique Euclidean metric} on the torus.
+The circle-packing theorem was generalized to higher-genus surfaces by Colin de Verdière \cite{c-eccdm-89,c-pvpec-91} and Mohar \cite{m-cpmec-97,m-cpmpt-97}.
+In particular, Mohar proved that any well-connected graph embedding on the torus is \emph{homotopic} to the contact graph of an essentially unique circle packing \emph{for a unique Euclidean metric} on the torus.
 This disk-packing representation immediately yields a weighted Delaunay graph, where the areas of the disks are the vertex weights.
 We revisit and extend this result in Section~\ref{S:Steinitz}.

 Discrete harmonic and holomorphic functions, circle packings, and intrinsic Delaunay triangulations have numerous applications in discrete differential geometry; we refer the reader to monographs by Crane \cite{c-ddgai-19}, Lovász \cite{l-gg-19}, and Stephenson \cite{s-icptd-05}.